altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 *Kent wandered down the hall*
-~It reminded him more of a hospital, the floors were linoleum~ ~But the walls were bare wood - free floating~ ~Unconnected to the hallway walls; And distant fluorescent lines flickered along a dark ceiling~ ~There were no signs for exits, nothing was 'up to code'~ ~There were others lying on the ground - all in the same condition~ ~In the distance he heard a sound~
+~It reminded him more of a hospital, the floors were linoleum~ ~But the walls were bare wood - free floating~
+~The ceiling unconnected to the hallway walls; And distant fluorescent lines flickered along a dark expanse above~ ~There were no signs for exits, nothing was 'up to code'~ ~There were others lying on the ground - all in the same condition~ ~In the distance he heard a sound~